dg1223/pdsnd_github/README.md

 ### Description

-Describe what your project is about and what it does
+This project extracts some interesting stats on bikesharing for New York City, Washington and Chicago.

 ### Files used